 “Antibacterial soap is good for you”

 You guessed it, wrong again!
 Antibacterial soap is anything BUT good for you.
 Antibacterial soap often “works” through an agent called Triclosan.
 Triclosan stops the germ cells from replicating – sounds great, doesn’t work.
 It takes way longer than the 30 seconds required for handwashing for Triclosan to activate, so it is not more effective than regular soap in everyday handwashing.
 Germs can also grow immune to Triclosan, causing antibiotic-resistant germ growth.
 On top of all of these, antibacterial soap really dries out your hands and disrupts the natural balance of oil and normal skin flora.
 Also, it hasn’t been proven on humans yet, but lab rats exposed to Triclosan have consistently developed hormonal imbalances.
 So, antibacterial soap is not ideal to use every day.
+Hand Hygiene Myths And The Real Answers Behind Them os some thing different.

 “Soap and water dry your skin out”